Dating back to the 1790s, the site is commonly called the Old Sydney Burial Ground.

 What lies beneath

 It soon became obvious the exhumation was done in a basic manner.
-Stewart, the undertaker, appears to have followed the City engineer’s advice to only clear the building’s footprint.
-Coffins were unearthed during the construction of the Deanery of St Andrew’s in 1871-1872.
+Stewart, the undertaker, appears to have followed the council engineer’s advice to only clear the building’s footprint.
+Coffins were unearthed during the construction of the Deanery of St Andrew’s in 1871–72.

-Coffins and a headstone to Darby Carbery were uncovered in 1888 when the main hall of the Sydney Town Hall was being completed, and in the 1890s water main excavations uncovered skulls.
+Coffins and a headstone to Darby Carbery were uncovered in 1888 when the main hall of the Sydney Town Hall was being completed.
+In the 1890s water main excavations uncovered skulls.

 Coffins and tombs were discovered in 1904 and 1924 when electric light cables were being laid.